 Whether you smoke or vape, quitting isn’t easy.
-At UB, we can offer you tools to help you quit so you can feel better and save money.
+UB has resources to help you quit so you can feel better and save money.

-Even though e-cigarettes are often marketed as being safer than conventional cigarettes, their vapor may still contain a variety of carcinogens and toxic chemicals, including formaldehyde.
-If you need help quitting vaping, just come talk with someone at Health Promotion.
+Even though electronic cigarettes are often marketed as being safer than conventional cigarettes, their vapor may still contain a variety of carcinogens and toxic chemicals.
+If they contain nicotine, they are still highly addictive, too.

 Improve your odds of quitting smoking with this intensive treatment program.
 This proven program lasts approximately three weeks, and combines medication and training to help you quit.